-- IV.15.1 In establishing policies for the provision of research activity, including the reimbursement of same, the use of per diems is permitted for established research accounts. - In addition to the provisions for research and other scholarly activity established by other University policy, the Board shall establish for each member a Professional Expenses Fund which may be used in support of required duties under VIII.1.1(ii) or VIII.1.2(iv) (a) and/or (b) of this Agreement.
+- IV.15.1 In establishing policies for the provision of research activity, including the reimbursement of same, the use of per diems is permitted for established research accounts. - IV.15.2 In addition to the provisions for research and other scholarly activity established by other University policy, the Board shall establish for each member a Professional Expenses Fund which may be used in support of required duties under VIII.1.1(ii) or VIII.1.2(iv) (a) and/or (b) of this Agreement.
 Claims for reimbursement, together with original evidence of expenditures, shall be submitted to and processed by the Office of the Dean of Arts and Science.
 Receipts will be retained in the Office for audit purposes.
 Any materials remaining after use by the member for purposes of research shall be the property of the University.
-One thousand two hundred dollars (\$1200) shall be credited on the first day of July of each year to the Professional Expenses Fund of each member.
+One thousand four hundred and fifty dollars (\$1450) shall be credited on the first day of July 2019, one thousand seven hundred dollars (\$1700) shall be credited on the first day of July 2020 and one thousand nine hundred and fifty dollars (\$1950) shall be credited on the first day of each subsequent July to the Professional Expenses Fund of each member.
 On each June 30, unspent portions will be carried over to the next academic year, provided that the total on July 1 of any year will not exceed the sum of professional expenses and flexible benefits made available from the immediately-preceding three (3) years.
 Balances exceeding this amount on July 1 will have the excess permanently removed therefrom.
 Such removed balances shall be allocated to the Dean's contingency fund.
 Professional Expenses Fund entitlements shall be appropriately pro-rated in the case of limited term appointments which have terms of less than one year or duties and responsibilities that are less than full-time.
+For limited-term appointments of a year or more's duration, the anniversary date, for the purposes of allocation and rollover of funds shall be the first day of the member's appointment.